milon/jigsaw-url-shortener/README.md

 ## Getting Started

-This can be used to host several link if you already have a jigsaw powered site.
+This can be used to host several link if you already have a [Jigsaw](https://jigsaw.tighten.com) powered site.
 Let's say you have various social links and you want a easy way to share all of those.
 Rather than remember all the different username and url patterns or these different website, you can now have a consistent format.

 For example, you have a twitter, linkedin and facebook page.
 Each of them has different url pattern, but now you can use a common pattern.
 For instance, if my website's url is `http://milon.im`, now I can have `http://milon.im/twitter`, `http://milon.im/facebook` and `http://milon.im/linkedin` and these will redirect to the origin website.